developer-zebra/developer-zebra-site/src/stagenow/4-0/stagingprofiles/index.md

 Select Create New Profile, and then select the device MX version from the drop-down menu.
 The tool retains the current selection when configuring future Profiles.

 Initially, a warning appears indicating that selecting an incorrect version can cause staging to fail.
-If your devices run multiple versions of MX, select the lowest common version.
-Select the checkbox on this window if you do not need to view it in future Profile creations.
+If target devices contain different versions of MX, select the lowest version.
+Select the checkbox on this window to suppress display in the future.

 <img alt="image" style="height:350px" src="../images/WizardList_MXdropdown.png"/>
 _Click image to enlarge; ESC to cancel_.